marigold-dev/training-dapp-1/solution/app/README.md

 ## Getting Started

 1. Make sure you have https://nodejs.org/ installed on your computer
-2. Create a new repository from taquito-boilerplate by clicking "Use this template".
+2. Create a new repository from training-dapp-1 by clicking "Use this template".
 3. Clone your new repository:

    `git clone <YOUR_REPOSITORY_URL>`